Donate Shop

 Stories shape the future.

-Over the past twenty years, the Amazon rainforest has lost nearly 54 million hectares of rainforest due to deforestation, primarily caused by illegal logging, mining, monoculture farming, and forest fires, among other activities promoted by extractive industries.
-Deforestation not only…
+Over the past 20 years, the Amazon rainforest has lost nearly 54 million hectares of rainforest due to deforestation.
+This is caused by illegal logging, mining, monoculture farming and forest fires.
+Deforestation not only accelerates the climate crisis but also…

 Rainforest Weavers